Ecosystem Targets and Supporting Indicators

 Show/Hide Table Data

 Finfish species captured in the CTDEEP Long Island Sound Trawl Survey were divided into adaptation groups based on their temperature tolerance and seasonal spawning habits.
-Members of the cold-adapted group (numbering 33 species) prefer water temperatures below 15C (60F), tend to spawn early in the year, and are more abundant north of the Sound than south of New York.
-In contrast, the warm-adapted group (numbering 38 species) prefer warmer temperatures (11-22C or 50-72F), tend to spawn later, and are more abundant south of the Sound than north of Cape Cod.
-The index is the average number of species in each group (also called species richness) captured in spring (April, May, June) and fall (September, October) Survey samples each year from 1984 through 2014 (note no data were taken in fall 2010).
+Members of the cold-adapted group (numbering 33 species including alewife, Atlantic cod, and winter flounder) prefer water temperatures below 15C (60F), tend to spawn early in the year, and are more abundant north of the Sound than south of New York.
+In contrast, the warm-adapted group (numbering 38 species including striped bass, black seabass, and summer flounder) prefer warmer temperatures (11-22C or 50-72F), tend to spawn later, and are more abundant south of the Sound than north of Cape Cod.
+The index is the average number of species in each group (also called species richness) captured in spring (April, May, June) and fall (September, October).
+Survey samples each year from 1984 through 2019 (note no data were taken in fall 2010).

 Climate change can disturb the species composition of an estuary such as Long Island Sound.
 A diverse community, that relies on different habitats and food resources, and is made up of some species that are generalists, and some that are specialists has a greater likelihood of withstanding disturbances than one with only a few species.
 A finfish community with high diversity (or species richness) indicates that the many different habitats in the estuary are productive.
 The number of species present, or species richness, can be an indicator of how healthy and diverse that fish community is.
 The ratio of cold-adapted to warm adapted species can provide insight on the effect of climate change on the finfish community if species tolerance to warming water temperature is considered.